 The proliferation of cisterns in Washington County created a demanding market for the devices.
 A local cistern factory was established in 1884 by Adolph Seelhorst and his partner W. E. Reichardt.
 They began making cisterns of galvanized iron, which greatly improve the quality and performance.

-Although Reichart and Seelhorst also made flus and other products, cisterns were there most popular items.
-They supplied the local market and also shipped many cisterns across “Texas, the Indian Territory and Old and New Mexico.”
+Although Reichart and Seelhorst also made flus and other products, cisterns were their most popular items.
+They supplied the local market and also shipped many cisterns across “Texas, the Indian Territory, and Old and New Mexico.”